samurai-x/samurai-x/ooxcb/docs/source/oo.rst

 (that was done using some metaclass magic)

-However, as we all know, explicit is better than explicit, and because of that, the above code snippet will not produce identical objects `a` and `b`.
+However, as we all know, explicit is better than implicit, and because of that, the above code snippet will not produce identical objects `a` and `b` in ooxcb.
 You will have to manually invoke the cache:

 ::